10 Tips to Ensure Fall Prevention for the Elderly

 What to do if your senior falls

-No matter how many tips you implement to ensure fall prevention for the elderly, there is always the possibility that they may still fall.
+Regardless of how many tips you implement to ensure fall prevention in elderly people, there is always the possibility that they may still fall.
 If this happens, be sure to follow these steps:

 Help them up slowly